 - Depending on your ethnic background, you might not need deodorant.
 Consult a physician to see if you have the ABCC11 gene.

-But let’s face it… Sometimes those white marks or yellow stains just can’t be avoided, spoiling our favorite shirts and giving them an unhygienic appearance.
+But let’s face it… Sometimes those white deodorant stains or yellow stains just can’t be avoided, spoiling our favorite shirts and giving them an unhygienic appearance.
 Thankfully, there are a number of easy ways to remove deodorant stains from your attire using everyday household items.

 Approach 1: Put a Sock On It (Or Nylon, Baby Wipes, etc)